data-integrations/wrangler/wrangler-docs/directives/set-column.md

 ```
 set-column :arithmetic_op_1 arithmetic:add(wage_1,wage_2)
 ```
-For more information on working with numbers in Wrangler, consult [this Wiki page](https://cdap.atlassian.net/wiki/spaces/DOCS/pages/413466692/Working+with+numbers).
+For more information on working with numbers in Wrangler, see https://cdap.atlassian.net/wiki/spaces/DOCS/pages/413466692/Working+with+numbers.

 Using this record as an example:
 ```